LrLamonier/LrLamonier/README.md

 Simple React app that generates random Pokémon teams based on the generation(s) the user selects.
 Consumes data from the PokéAPI and the Bulbapedia.

 <br><br>[Who's a good boy?](https://lrlamonier.github.io/whos-a-good-boy/) | [GitHub repo](https://github.com/LrLamonier/whos-a-good-boy)<br>
-React app that gets random dogo images and facts from The Dog API and the Dog Facts API, respectively.
+React app that gets random doggo images and facts from The Dog API and the Dog Facts API, respectively.